Downtown Cairo’s History Lies in its Splendid Streets

 Downtown Cairo

-You can get familiar with the history of a place by visiting the museums and other touristic sites; this has always been the traditional way.
-Reading history books is another way to reveal the past and each way is quite enjoyable.
+You can get familiar with the history of a place by visiting the museums and other tourist sites; this has always been the traditional way.
+Reading history books is another way to reveal the past, which is quite enjoyable.

 On the other hand, you can just walk the streets of a city and learn about its past from the buildings and the old landmarks.
 Quite interesting, isn’t it?
-Well, that is how the history of Egypt is told through Downtown Cairo.
+Well, that is how the history of Egypt is told in downtown Cairo.

-Although the streets may look ordinary, they actually bear remarkable stories that have been told over and over through the years.
-This article will take you in a fascinating trip to the past of those Egyptian streets.
+Although the streets may look ordinary, they bear remarkable stories that have been told repeatedly through the years.
+This article will take you on a fascinating trip to the past of those Egyptian streets.

 The Long History of Downtown Cairo

-Egypt is one of the very ancient countries across the whole world.
+Egypt is one of the most ancient countries in the whole world.
 However, with all its long history, Downtown Cairo is not as old as the city it exists in.
 It had remained an abandoned land until almost 200 years ago.
-Yes, Downtown Cairo is that young; it started out in the early years of the 19th century.
+Yes, Downtown Cairo is that young; it started in the early years of the 19th century.

-Before that time when the fascinating district has become the heart of Cairo, it was an uninhabitable place.
+Before that time, when the fascinating district had become the heart of Cairo, it was an uninhabitable place.
 It was too dead that even the banks of the Nile River flooded every year and covered the area.
-That unfortunate state of this district had lasted until Khedive Ismail Pasha had put an end to it.
+That unfortunate state of this district had lasted until Khedive Ismail Pasha had ended it.

-Khedive Ismail Pasha, the grandson of Muhammed Ali Pasha, started out a campaign whose main objective was to modernise Egypt.
-Luckily, Downtown Cairo was part of that campaign; it had even taken the greatest share of attention and developments.
+Khedive Ismail Pasha, the grandson of Muhammed Ali Pasha, started a campaign whose main objective was to modernise Egypt.
+Luckily, Downtown Cairo was part of that campaign; it had even taken the most significant share of attention and developments.

-Ismail Pasha had lived in Paris during his education period.
-Once he got back to Egypt, he wanted to bring the astonishing European styles to Egypt.
-Successively, he hired a French expertise planner, Baron Haussman, to set the needed plan for building up the new district.
+Ismail Pasha lived in Paris during his education.
+Once he returned to Egypt, he wanted to bring the astonishing European styles to Egypt.
+Successively, he hired a French expertise planner, Baron Haussmann, to set the needed plan for building up the new district.

-Khedive Ismail had other contributions in developing modern Egypt.
-He even established the first Egyptian forest, the Orman Garden, which resembles a known French Park.
+Khedive Ismail made other contributions to developing modern Egypt.
+He even established the first Egyptian forest, the Orman Garden, resembling a French Park.

 Other developments that took place during the Ottoman Empire: Muhammed Ali’s Palace